EU Customs Guide for Personal Shipments 2025

 - Describe contents accurately.
 Vague descriptions like "personal items" or "household goods" can trigger manual inspections.
 Be specific: "used clothing, 5 items" or "second-hand books, 10 units."

 - Ship early.
-Customs clearance can add 1–5 business days, especially during peak seasons (November–January, summer holidays).
+Carriers typically estimate that customs clearance adds one to five business days, more during peak seasons (November to January, and the summer holidays).

 - Keep copies of all documents.
 If your shipment is held, you'll need to produce documentation quickly.

 Navigating EU customs doesn't have to be stressful.
-With the right preparation and an experienced logistics partner, your personal shipment will clear customs smoothly and arrive on time.
+Within the EU there is usually nothing to navigate at all, and for shipments crossing the EU border, the right preparation and an experienced logistics partner will keep your belongings moving smoothly and arriving on time.